Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 Frech, A., & Damaske, S. (2019).
 Men’s income trajectories and physical and mental health at midlife.
 American Journal of Sociology, 124(5), 1372-1412.

 George, L. K. (2014).
 Taking time seriously: A call to action in mental health research.
 Journal of Health and Social Behavior, 55(3), 251-264.

+Homan, P., Brown, T. H., & King, B. (2021).
+Structural intersectionality as a new direction for health disparities research.
+Journal of Health and Social Behavior, 62(3), 350-370.

 Kaufman, B. E. (2020).
 The real problem: The deadly combination of psychologisation, scientism, and normative promotionalism takes strategic human resource management down a 30‐year dead end.
 Human Resource Management Journal, 30(1), 49-72.